Aileen Hernandez: Early life and education

-She was born Aileen Blanche Clarke on May 23, 1926, in Brooklyn, New York, to Jamaican immigrants Charles Henry Clarke Sr., an art supply executive, and Ethel Louise Hall, a seamstress.
+Hernandez was born Aileen Blanche Clarke on May 23, 1926, in Brooklyn, New York, to Jamaican immigrants Charles Henry Clarke Sr., an art supply executive, and Ethel Louise Hall, a seamstress.
 As the only African-American family on their block in Bay Ridge, they were subjected to racial discrimination from their neighbors, something she would later point to as a reason for her interest in political activism.
 Hernandez was educated at the all-girls Bay Ridge High School in Brooklyn, graduating as the salutatorian of the class of 1943, and went on to attend Howard University.
 At Howard, she first intended to major in education and become a teacher, but her experience of segregation in the capital and climate at the campus induced her to change her plans.
-She instead earned a degree in sociology and political science and graduated in 1947 magna cum laude, and was a member of Alpha Kappa Alpha sorority and the college's chapter of the National Association for the Advancement of Colored People (NAACP).
+She instead earned a degree in sociology and political science in 1947, graduating magna cum laude.
+While pursuing her degree, Hernandez was a member of Alpha Kappa Alpha sorority and the college's chapter of the National Association for the Advancement of Colored People (NAACP).

 Her interest in civil rights had been sustained by an experience she had in Washington, D.C., fresh off the train from New York to start at Howard.
 When she asked a station attendant for a way to the university, she was told to hail a "black" taxi cab.
 Unaware of prevailing social conventions in the city, she assumed that this referred to the color of the car.
 However, "this wasn't the issue," she later said in an interview with Makers.
 "If you wanted to go to Howard University," a traditionally African-American university, "no taxi driver who was white was going to take you."

 After graduating from Howard, Hernandez traveled to Norway for International Student Exchange program classes at the University of Oslo.
 When she returned to the United States, Hernandez began graduate studies at New York University, but left for California in 1951 upon learning that the International Ladies Garment Workers Union (ILGWU) had an open place in their labor college, which aimed to train new labor leaders.